Unione Sportiva Pro Victoria Pallavolo Monza

-Unione Sportiva Pro Victoria Pallavolo, also known as Vero Volley Milano, is the volleyball department of Italian sports club U.S. Pro Victoria and is based in Monza.
+Unione Sportiva Pro Victoria Pallavolo, also known as Vero Volley Milano, is the professional volleyball department of Italian sports club U.S. Pro Victoria and is based in Monza.
 It has male and female teams and is better known for its women's team which currently plays in the Serie A1.

 Previous names

 Due to sponsorship, the club have competed under the following names: